 Laura Digiulio adores her WriterDogs.
 WebMD reports that dog owners are less likely to get heart disease.
 This is due to lowered blood pressure and reduced stress that come from the physical, social and emotional benefits of dog ownership.

-Learn more about women and heart disease from Go Red for Women.
+Learn more about Heart Health Month, women and heart disease from Go Red for Women.